neuropm-lab/GE-MCM/README.md

 Contact information: quadri.adewale@mail.mcgill.ca

 ## **Description**
-**ArrangeGEMCM.m** - Arranges gene expression and lognitudinal neuroimaging modliaties according to the GE-MCM model for parameter optimization
+**ArrangeGEMCM.m** - Arranges gene expression and lognitudinal neuroimaging modalities according to the GE-MCM model

 **bhs.m** - Bayesion regression with horshoe prior for parameter estimation.
 It takes the output from ArrangeGEMCM.m